What is a cloud call center?

 What does a call center solution do?

-Call centers (and cloud call center software) are designed to connect agents and customers over the phone.
+Call centers (and their cloud call center software) are designed to connect agents and customers over the phone.
 For an inbound call center, for example, this means taking customer calls and working toward total customer satisfaction.
 In an outbound call center, however, you won’t see any inbound calls.
 Instead, a sales team uses the customer data on your center’s software to find leads they can convert to customers.
 Though they have different goals, both teams conduct all of their work over one channel - the phone!

 What does contact center software do?